WanLinLin/F2E-Questions-Notes/redux/redux.md

 ## action

-a `object` describing the action to the state
+an `object` describing the action to the state

 ```js
 const action = {